 - The diagnosis of dementia should never be provided without earlier discussions about memory and thinking difficulties.
 Medical practitioners should discuss the possibility of dementia as a diagnosis during the process of assessment (which may take three to six months to achieve proper assessment)

 - Provide information about dementia in a clear manner and ensure to highlight that progression is often slow, symptomatic treatments are available and that research is striving to find cures and better treatments.

 - Be aware of your patients with a medical history of depression and/or self-harm.
 This news may prove to be particularly challenging especially following the first few months of the diagnosis.
 Counseling should be offered in these cases as an additional form of support

 - Be aware of the particular issues in communicating a diagnosis to patients from culturally and linguistically diverse (CALD) background.
 The term dementia may be interpreted as offensive and disrespectful in some cultures

 Information and support for your patients with a diagnosis of dementia

-You can refer patients and their families to Alzheimer's Australia for advice, support and counseling.
+You can refer patients and their families to Alzheimer's Australia (VIC) for advice, support and counselling.